roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-09 ****** byCathartico© One moment, Vanessa was walking down the entrance area of the exclusive hotel with a happy, satisfied look in her eyes.
+One moment, Vanessa was walking down the entrance area of the exclusive hotel with a happy, satisfied look in her eyes.
 She had been more than successful in entertaining Erickson and his friends.
 And she had loved every second of the hard rough fucking they had dished out to her.

  But the next moment, she was suddenly in Trey's vice grip.
 The bellboy pulled her into the employee's area that quickly she didn't have any chance to protest.